-The decompressor works in a very similar way: it reads a pair (id, x), it determines the phrase f corresponding to the integer id, emits the substring fc and updates the current dictionary by adding that substring as a new phrase.
+The decompressor works in a very similar way: it reads a pair $\langle id, x \rangle$, it determines the phrase f corresponding to the integer id in the current dictionary \mathcal{D} , emits the substring fc and updates the current dictionary by adding that substring as a new phrase.

-The LZ78 algorithm needs an efficient data structure to manage the dictionary, which can be easily found in the trie (see Chapter 7), given that it supports fast insertion and search of strings.
+The LZ78 algorithm needs an efficient data structure to manage the dictionary, which can be easily found in the trie (see Chapter 7), given that it supports fast insertion and prefix-search of strings.
 The prefix-complete property satisfied by \mathcal{D} ensures that the trie is uncompacted, namely every edge is labeled with a single character.
 The encoding algorithm fits nicely on this structure (see Figure 11.1).
 Searching for the longest prefix of S' which is a dictionary phrase, can be implemented by traversing the trie according to S''s characters until a trie leaf is reached.
 That is the detected phrase f'.
 In addition, the new phrase f'c is inserted in the trie by just appending a new node to the leaf for f' and labeling it with the single character c.
 That new node will be actually a leaf of the trie.

-The final question is how do we manage large files and, thus, large dictionares which host longer and longer phrases, which is good, but also need more and more bits to encode them and larger and larger time to search for them, which is bad.
+The final question is how do we manage large files and, thus, large dictionaries which host longer and longer phrases.
 There are a few possibilities to cope with this problem: